Billionaire Profile

 Philanthropy

-Gottesman is involved in philanthropic efforts and serves as a trustee at Columbia University and a board member at the Tate Gallery Foundation.
-He is also on the Chairman's Council of the Metropolitan Museum of Art and the international council of the Museum of Modern Art.
+Gottesman supports cultural institutions.
+He is a trustee of Columbia University, a board member of the Tate Gallery Foundation, and a council member of the Metropolitan Museum of Art and the Museum of Modern Art.

 Career Milestones